 In summary, some of the things you want to be paying attention to are tone, eyes, mouth, arms, and body.

 However, pursed lips or a slight frown should be your cue to remedy the situation if possible.
-Don’t force it though.
-Always keep in mind the context of the conversation or situation and follow suit such that it’s a natural progression in the interaction.
+Don’t force it, though.
+Always keep the context of the conversation or situation in mind and follow suit such that it’s a natural progression in the interaction.

 Also, look at the person’s arms.
 Ideally, you want them to be open as it’s a sign that someone is mentally available to what you’re saying.
 But, on the other hand, be aware of the crossed arms, as that is most likely a sign that they’re not taking well to what is being said.

 Lastly, use body posture to your advantage.
 Though mirroring people’s body posture is most often done subconsciously when they find each other agreeable, you can still use the phenomenon to your advantage in a conscious manner.
 Just be careful not to overdo it, as you don’t want to shoot yourself in the foot by making it evident that you’re simply trying to mirror them.
 Do this by transitioning your body slowly and at a natural pace to your conversation.